learn-co-curriculum/rails-url-helpers-readme/README.md

 end
 ```

 This matcher will fail since our index page doesn't currently link to the show page.
-To fix this let's update the index page like so:
+To fix this, let's update the index page like so:

 ```ERB
 <% @posts.each do |post| %>